 10. Bernard Ebbers

-Bloomberg’s BusinessWeek aptly captured the spirit of infamous WorldCom Chief Executive Bernard Ebbers when they framed the man as the “telecom cowboy” in a 1997 issue.
+Bloomberg’s BusinessWeek aptly captured the spirit of infamous WorldCom Chief Executive Bernard Ebbers when they called him the “telecom cowboy” in 1997.
 That year, Ebbers made himself famous by orchestrating the unsolicited and unprecedented $40 billion takeover of MCI, a telecommunications company now owned by Verizon.

 Ebbers was convicted of fraud in 2005 and is currently serving a 25-year sentence.